 Jay and Linda Grunin met at the New York University School of Law in 1966 where they were classmates.
 They soon became study partners and by 1969 were married and practicing law together in Toms River, New Jersey.
 In 2016 they decided the time was right to give back to the school which had shaped both their personal and professional successes.

-Jay and Linda, in consultation with their son and Executive Director, Jeremy Grunin and Tara Cunningham, Director of Strategy suggested more impact could be created if the considerable sums discussed were used in alignment with our mission and in a truly collaborative way.
+Jay and Linda, in consultation with their son and President of the Foundation, Jeremy Grunin and Tara Cunningham, Director of Strategy suggested more impact could be created if the considerable sums discussed were used in alignment with our mission and in a truly collaborative way.

 Enter Ashoka.
 Ashoka is a pioneer in the field of social entrepreneurship with operations in 89 countries around the world, and as one of 3,000 Ashoka Fellows, Tara invited them into the Foundation’s discussions to see if they thought a global “Changemakers” program could improve the legal systems that affect social entrepreneurs.
 True to form, they had an even bigger idea.

 Social Entrepreneurs are often caught in a quagmire of legal and tax policy issues.
 Social enterprises are not typically non-profit or for-profit—rather, they are essentially hybrids attempting to be financially sustainable, with substantially all of their profits going back into their work to implement social change.
 Yet tax policy & regulatory requirements do not make the distinction between social entrepreneur entities and ordinary for-profit businesses.
 Additionally, social entrepreneurs frequently find it difficult to obtain financial support from both business lenders and grant making bodies because of their often confused legal status, thus limiting their social impact.

 At Ashoka, Jonathan Ng, Sachin Malhan and Sarah Voelkl quickly realized the opportunity to pair up with NYU School of Law’s Professor Deborah Burand who was just beginning to scratch the surface to address this need for clarity through her over-subscribed International Transaction Clinic.